Reed Research Reactor

 The method used will depend on the size of the sample and the radiation dose needed.

 The first thing that you will need to do is to contact us and request an experiment.
-Do not plan on beginning sample prep until we approve your experiment so we can address any potential concerns.
+We will discuss sample material and size, neutron flux or dose requirements, and sample return or disposal before we can approve your experiment.

-If you used NAA, your samples will produce characteristic gamma rays when removed from the core, and these gammas will be interpreted by a high purity germanium (HPGe) detector and displayed on a spectrum using the GammaVision program.
-Once your samples have been counted, you will be able to analyze the spectra produced.
+If you plan to use an in-core facility for NAA, we will prepare your samples for irradiation by putting small amounts of material into clean sample vials.
+Once they are irradiated, your samples will produce characteristic gamma rays when removed from the core, and these gammas will be interpreted by a high purity germanium (HPGe) detector and displayed on a spectrum using the GammaVision program.
+After your samples have been counted, you will be able to analyze the spectra produced.
 We will show you how to interpret the raw data so that you can perform your own analyses.
 Depending on how you structured your experiment, you will be able to determine what elements are present in your samples and, if desired, the amount of the detected elements.
+If you would like your sample(s) back, we will only be able to return them to you once they're no longer radioactive, unless you make special arrangements to ship them as radiactive material.
+If you don't want your samples back we will dispose of them.
+Here is a standard schedule for NAA irradiations:

 • Sample preparation: This could take 1-8 hours.